×

 Breakfast Lunch Dinner

-Continue to visit Angkor Wat built in 1113-1150 during the reign of King Suryavarman II.
-The structure occupies and enormous site of nearly 2 km2, said to be the one of the world’s largest religious monuments.
-It appears to have been both as the state temple and mausoleum, dedicating to the God Vishnu then has become an important place of pilgrimage for Buddhists.
-The temple is famous for bas-reliefs encircling the temple wall depicting scene from Hindu mythology and the historical wars of the King.
-The central tower reaches a height of 65 meters, is crowned with five towers in a quincunx also known as Bakan where you may also climb up and enjoy breathtaking view.
-Angkor Wat is symbolizing as the soul of Khmer people and graces on every Cambodia's flag.
+Angkor Wat was built in 1113-1150, the structure is said to be one of the world’s largest religious monuments.
+It appears to have been both the state temple and mausoleum, dedicating to the god Vishnu, then for Buddhists.
+The temple is famous for bas-reliefs encircling the temple wall depicting scenes from Hindu mythology and the historical wars of the King.
+The central tower reaches a height of 65 meters where you may also climb up and enjoy a breathtaking view.
+Angkor Wat symbolizes the soul of the Khmer people and graces every Cambodia's flag.

 • Siem Reap